High Mountain Military School: History

 The École de haute montagne (High Mountain School) was created in Chamonix in 1932, becoming the world's first specialist training school for mountain troop leaders.
 The aims of the school were to teach mountain instructors, and to test and development of technical equipment and armaments.

-In August 1939 the majority of École de haute montagne's cadres joined the 199th Battalion Chasseurs de haute montagne, whose role was to defend France's alpine borders.
+In August 1939 the majority of the École de haute montagnes cadres joined the 199th Battalion Chasseurs de haute montagne, whose role was to defend France's alpine borders.

 The school's mission changed in 1945 to train mountain and ski specialists for the entire Army.
 In 1947 the French Military Ski Team was formed, under the Commissariat for Military Sports, it was supported and managed by the EHM.

 In 1948 the Chamonix Mountain Relief Society, the doctors of the School participated with the rescue team to provide emergency relief and aid in the Mont Blanc area.

 The first section of volunteer NCOs were incorporated into the EHM in 1961.
 On the initiative of Colonel Gonnet, then commander of the EHM, an international military rally of mountain troops was created in 1963.
 In addition to France, the four other alpine nations (Germany, Switzerland, Austria and Italy) participated.
-In 1966 the EHM was redesignated as the École militaire de haute montagne.
+In 1964 the EHM was redesignated as the École militaire de haute montagne.

 In 1981 the High Mountain Military Group (Groupe militaire de haute montagne, GMHM) was relocated from Grenoble where it had been created 5 years prior, to settle at the EMHM.